Collagen, type II, alpha 1

+Gene

+The COL2A1 gene is located on the long (q) arm of chromosome 12 between positions 13.11 and 13.2, from base pair 46,653,017 to base pair 46,684,527.
+The expression of COL2A1 is regulated by SOX-9 and retrotransposon gag-like-3 gene RTL3 in chondrocytes.

+There are two transcripts identified for this gene.

 Function

 This gene encodes the alpha-1 chain of type II collagen, a fibrillar collagen found in cartilage and the vitreous humor of the eye.
-Mutations in this gene are associated with achondrogenesis, chondrodysplasia, early onset familial osteoarthritis, SED congenita, Langer-Saldino achondrogenesis, Kniest dysplasia, Stickler syndrome type I, and spondyloepimetaphyseal dysplasia Strudwick type.
-In addition, defects in processing chondrocalcin, a calcium binding protein that is the C-propeptide of this collagen molecule, are also associated with chondrodysplasia.
-There are two transcripts identified for this gene.

 Type II collagen, which adds structure and strength to connective tissues, is found primarily in cartilage, the jelly-like substance that fills the eyeball (the vitreous), the inner ear, and the center portion of the discs between the vertebrae in the spine (nucleus pulposus).
 Three pro-alpha1(II) chains twist together to form a triple-stranded, ropelike procollagen molecule.
 These procollagen molecules must be processed by enzymes in the cell.
 Once these molecules are processed, they leave the cell and arrange themselves into long, thin fibrils that cross-link to one another in the spaces around cells.
 The cross-linkages result in the formation of very strong mature type II collagen fibers.

-The COL2A1 gene is located on the long (q) arm of chromosome 12 between positions 13.11 and 13.2, from base pair 46,653,017 to base pair 46,684,527.